 Strategically place order bumps directly on the checkout page to offer low-friction add-ons, such as warranty extensions or small complementary products.

 Post-purchase, use one-click upsells to present higher-ticket offers before the customer reaches the thank-you page.
-Since the buyer has already committed, these well-timed offers feel natural, not intrusive.
+Since the buyer has already committed, these well-timed offers feel natural rather than intrusive.

 At checkout, trust is everything.